WTIU: Programming

+Technical information

+Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 In 2009, WTIU upgraded the station's primary digital channel to allow the transmission of programming in high definition, originally maintaining a schedule separate from that of WTIU's main channel.
-The station also launched a secondary service on digital subchannel 30.2, branded as "TIU-2," which primarily aired educational programming and college telecourses; the subchannel was converted into "TIU World," serving as an affiliate of PBS World in 2010.
+The station also launched a secondary service on digital subchannel 30.2, branded as "TIU-2", which primarily aired educational programming and college telecourses; the subchannel was converted into "TIU World", serving as an affiliate of PBS World in 2010.
 At the same time, WTIU added two additional subchannels, respectively carrying programming from the lifestyle and how-to service Create (branded as "TIU Create"), safety and emergency network Echo (branded as "TIU Echo") and the respectively carrying programming from the children's service PBS Kids (branded as "TIU Kids").

 Analog-to-digital conversion

 WTIU began operating its digital signal in 2007, broadcasting on UHF channel 14.
-WTIU shut down its analog signal, over UHF channel 30, on June 12, 2009, the official date in which full-power television in the United States transitioned from analog to digital broadcasts under federal mandate.
-The station's digital signal continued to broadcast on its pre-transition UHF channel 14.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former UHF analog channel 30.
+WTIU shut down its analog signal, over UHF channel 30, on June 12, 2009, the official date on which full-power television in the United States transitioned from analog to digital broadcasts under federal mandate.
+The station's digital signal continued to broadcast on its pre-transition UHF channel 14, using virtual channel 30.